 Welcome back!
-We hope you had a fantastic holiday.
-It is wonderful to see the children return to school happy and full of enthusiasm.
+We hope you had a fantastic holiday and the children have had a great start to life in Year 3.
+It has been wonderful to see the children return to school happy and full of enthusiasm.
 We are writing to share some information about life in year 3.

-Our two classes are Rabbits class with our teacher Mrs Mac Taggart and Hares class with Miss Neil.
-Our teaching assistants are Mrs Gaydon, Mrs Evans and Mrs Harwood.
+Our two classes are Rabbits class with Mr Belton and Hares class with Miss Neil.
+Our teaching assistants are Mrs Gaydon, Mrs Crudgington and Mrs Wilde.

 Curriculum and key dates

-KS2 Superstar worship takes place on Friday mornings, where one member of each class is chosen to receive a certificate for their work that week.
-The work of these children is shared and the rest of the key stage has a chance to hear about their achievements.
+KS2 Superstar worship takes place on Friday afternoons, where one member of each class is chosen to receive a certificate for their work that week.
+These will be based on one of our school values and the rest of the key stage has a chance to hear about their achievements.

 Homework and reading at home